 They listen to their spouse, various family members, their friends, a fellow that they met at the convenience store, Oprah, their attorney and almost anyone on the internet.

-Unfortunately, the average injured worker does not have education or training that permits them to fully and competently handle the information that is provided them.
+Unfortunately, some patients do not have education or training that permits them to fully and competently handle the information that is provided them.
 This is further complicated by the anxiety that arises over their condition, anger that arises over delays in care, and frustration that ensues as many months pass since injury.

 We then place them in someone’s waiting room for several hours, shuttle them over for an MRI, tell them they need an invasive procedure that makes minimal sense to them and ask them if they have any questions.